-- Live in community with other City Camp staff members, and serve as a leader within the staff community.
+- Live in community with other City Camp staff members.

-- Provide ongoing program ideas to counselors, support staff, and the Camp Director.
+- Provide ongoing program ideas to the Site Director, staff, and the Camp Director.

-- Perform other duties as assigned by the Camp Director, for the good of the ministry.
+- Perform other duties as assigned by the Site Director or Camp Director, for the good of the ministry.

-- Be sympathetic to Christian teachings (especially in the Episcopal tradition) and be willing to share those teachings with others
+- Be respectful of Christian teachings and the Episcopal tradition and be willing to share those teachings within camp programming

 - Have (or be willing to obtain) first aid and CPR certification

 Desired Knowledge, Skills, and Abilities: